actiquest-dev/actiquest.github.io/aipod/aipod.md

 ## Indoor and Outdoor Mode

-The **AI Live Pod** features a physical switch on the top of the device that allows seamless toggling between indoor and outdoor modes.
-This switch adjusts the camera angles to suit the respective environment:
+The **AI Live Pod** features 4 multifocal lense cameras block on the top of the device that allows seamless toggling between indoor and outdoor modes.
+This switch adjusts the camera angles to suit the respective environment.

 ### Indoor Mode